Easy win interiors New Year Resolutions

 2. I will keep my interiors colour scheme to 3 colours max

-While some of you may initially disagree, restricting your colour palette to a max of 3 colours can again minimise visual distraction, enhance the flow between rooms, make your decor look and feel less busy and eventually help you process information faster (which again increases productivity).
+While some of you may initially disagree, restricting your colour palette to a max of 3 colours can minimise visual distraction, enhance the flow between rooms, make your decor look and feel less busy and eventually help you process information faster (which again increases productivity).

-Think about it.
 Even the most maximalist of homes follow this rule.
 Some of my favourite include: Nicola Broughton's Victorian house (green, black, yellow), Erica Davies' home in the Essex/Suffolk border (green, blue, yellow) and Medina Grillo's black, white and beige rented apartment in London.

 Above: Photos from the home of Nicola Broughton, also known as Girl With the Green Sofa show how this maximalist home comes together through the use of three main colours: green, black and yellow/lime.
 All photos: Nicola Broughton.